A deep look at the data and debates about Montanism and speaking in tongues.

-The christian doctrine of tongues can be traced backward in two ways.
-The first one through ecclesiastical literature which chronicles the passing of this rite through the centuries and marks how it has evolved.
-The second and more popular way is to trace the lineage back to pagan Greek antecedents.
-Montanism is one of the key steps in this second order.
+The association between Montanism and the christian rite of speaking in tongues is a matter of debate.
+The argument depends on which way one traces the lineage of speaking in tongues.
+The first one is through ecclesiastical literature, which chronicles the passing of this rite through the centuries.
+Its trajectory is the perceived miraculous speaking or hearing in a foreign language.
+Montanism does not play a role in the ancient church definition.
+The second and more prevalent way is to trace the lineage back to pagan Greek antecedents.
+This path leads to speaking in tongues as glossolalia.
+Montanism is one of the critical steps in this second order.
 Pentecostals and Charismatics take this second option further and claim Montanism and their alleged speaking in tongues as their historical parallel.

-This article is an in-depth investigation to find an answer to the above question.
-In accordance with the goals of the Gift of Tongues Project, source texts are provided, analyzed and commented on.
-Such details may seem boorish for the regular reader, but the lack of source literature and analysis is one of the greatest problems that have plagued the modern christian doctrine of tongues debate.
+This article is an in-depth investigation to find whether Montanism plays an essential role in the earlier history of the christian doctrine of speaking in tongues.
+The provision of source texts, analysis, and comments follow the typical structure of the Gift of Tongues Project.
+Such details may seem boorish for the regular reader, but the lack of source literature and analysis are two of the most significant problems that have plagued the modern christian doctrine of tongues debate.

 What is Montanism and the source texts for this controversy?